Qarj/search-image/README.md

 3. Install numpy-1.6.1-win32-superpack-python2.6.exe

-4. Install python-Levenshtein-0.10.1.win32-py2.6.exe

-5. Install PIL-1.1.7.win32-py2.6.exe - Python Image Library
+4. Install PIL-1.1.7.win32-py2.6.exe - Python Image Library

-6. Check the Environment Variables
+5. Check the Environment Variables

    In the Path, C:\Python26\; should be before other versions of Python